 If your tests take a very long time to run, you should consider running a subset of your tests earlier in your development cycle.
 We call this use case "shift-left".
 For example, if a test suite that runs after every merge takes 5 hours to run, a 30-minute version of the same suite could be run on every git push while the pull request is still open.

 While you could accomplish this by manually selecting tests to run, this has the disadvantage that the tests most relevant to the changes present in a build may not be run until much later in the development cycle.
 Launchable provides the ability to create a subset based on the changes present in the build every time you run tests.
-We call this an adaptive subset because the subset adapts to your changes.
+We call this a dynamic subset because the subset adapts to your changes in real-time.

 When the run ends, your CI tool sends the test results to Launchable to continuously train the machine learning model.